 What you eat, drink, and put in your mouth can affect your teeth.
 Dark beverages like coffee or tea have resins which over time accumulate on the teeth and make them look yellowish or brown.
 Cigarettes and other tobacco products deposit brown tar on the teeth and put noxious cancer-causing chemicals on the soft tissues of the oral cavity.
 Soft drinks containing citric acid or phosphoric acid dissolve the enamel and make the teeth more prone to decay.
 Many sports drinks, including Gatorade, have a pH (acidity) below 5.5 which can cause enamel demineralization.
 Teeth can also be damaged by frequent vomiting which brings strong stomach acids and enzymes in contact with the teeth and causes erosion of the enamel and exposes the underlying yellow dentin.

 Hundreds of different types of bacteria live in the mouth and in the digestive tract.
 These bacteria receive nutrients from the foods that we eat every day, but they generally do not cause disease and are called "normal flora".
+The bacteria are part of the microbiome and may prevent infections by pathogenic organisms.
 The bacteria in the mouth produce a sticky polysaccharide called dextran which along with food debris and salivary proteins form a soft film called dental plaque.
 When this film eventually hardens, it is called tartar.

 Some examples of normal oral bacteria are Streptococcus salivarious and Streptococcus mutans.
 Although these bacteria themselves do not cause disease, Streptococcus mutans converts sugars to lactic acid that is strong enough to dissolve tooth enamel and start tooth decay if it remains on the teeth for extended periods of time.